Save big (up to $1,875) on small business tools with our free membership, business.com+

 Although EIDL loans cannot be forgiven, the SBA offers a hardship assistance option for borrowers struggling with repayment.

-The SBA’s HAP provides temporary relief for EIDL borrowers facing financial difficulties.
+The SBA offers hardship assistance options for EIDL borrowers struggling with repayment.
+The SBA’s Hardship Accommodation Plan (HAP) provides temporary relief for EIDL borrowers facing financial difficulties.

-“[In February of 2024], the SBA expanded eligibility for the Hardship Accommodation Plan,” explained Mark Valentino, head of business banking at Citizens Bank.
+“[In February of 2024], the SBA expanded eligibility for the Hardship Accommodation Plan,” explained Mark Valentino, president of business banking at Citizens Bank.
 “This is one option for those with outstanding [EIDL] loans who are unable to meet their loan payments.”

 Valentino urges borrowers to proactively work with their lenders if they run into repayment challenges.